-Watch this video to learn about the hidden language of the trees in Capilano River Regional Park.
-In this video, Candace and her cousin Erica, describe how man and nature work in harmony.
+Watch this video to learn the hidden language of the trees in Capilano River Regional Park and how man and nature can work in harmony.

 North Shore Vancouver

 Vancouver’s North Shore is more than just a spectacular backdrop for the vibrant harbour city.
-Cougars, coyotes and bears pay occasional visits to people’s backyards, and you can see pods of orcas from the shore.
+Cougars, coyotes and bears pay occasional visits to people’s backyards.
+Pods of orcas swim close to the shore.

 The Lions at Capilano Lake

-The park is a great spot to wind down, paint and take photographs of Vancouver’s famous mountains, known as The Lions.
-It’s also the starting point for forest trails, where you can walk among the trees.
+The park is also the starting point for forest trails, where you can walk among the trees.

 The forest at Capilano River Regional Park was once the home of the Coast Salish people, who utilised the plants and the trees in their daily lives.